vite vs webpack-dev-server vs http-server vs browser-sync vs parcel vs lite-server

 • webpack-dev-server:

-Select webpack-dev-server if you are already using Webpack for your project and need a powerful development server with advanced features like hot module replacement and detailed configuration options.
-It's best for complex applications that require extensive customization.
+Opt for webpack-dev-server if you are using Webpack for your project and need a powerful development server with features like hot module replacement, live reloading, and customizable configurations.
+It is best for complex applications where fine-tuned control over the build process is required.

 • http-server: